Strategic

 Scaling Opportunities

-• Integrate with material sourcing systems to optimize for cost and availability
+• Integrate with procurement for materials availability constraints

 Risks